colournaming/colournaming/README.rst

 Adding datasets
 ===============

 To add a new language to the colournamer you need a CSV containing the centroids of each colour term and set of .wav files containing the spoken name of each colour.
+An example of the centroids CSV can be found in the ``docs`` directory.
 The audio files should be placed into a new subdirectory of assets/audio e.g. assets/audio/en for English (the country code must be two characters).
 Add a new rule to the Makefile following the existing ones tehn run ``make``.
 Running make should create a directory of .mp3 files in